The Kremlin responds to Trump's statement that encouraging Ukraine to reclaim occupied territories is a "mistake."

-Trump wrote the post shortly after speaking at the UN General Assembly and meeting face-to-face with Ukrainian President Volodymyr Zelensky as part of a high-level diplomatic week in New York.
+Trump wrote this post shortly after speaking at the UN General Assembly and meeting face-to-face with Ukrainian President Volodymyr Zelensky as part of the high-level diplomatic week in New York.

-The statement comes as a a significant change of tone in the US president's speech, who has said on several occasions that Kiev should make territorial concessions if he wants to end the war.
+Trump's statement about the possibility of Ukraine winning the war and recovering occupied territories means a significant change of tone in the US president's speech, who has said on several occasions that Kiev should make territorial concessions if he wants to end the war.
 He hinted at this again a month ago, when he met at the White House with the Ukrainian president and European leaders: he once again put on the table the need to cede territory to end the conflict.

 "With time, patience, and the economic support of Europe and, in particular, NATO, the original borders from where this war began are a very valid option," said the president, who argued his decision was the result of "fully knowing and understanding the military and economic situation in Ukraine and Russia."